irackson/irackson/README.md

 👋 Hi, I’m @irackson

-Please checkout my [personal website](https://ianrackson.com/) for projects, blogs, and contact information!
+Please checkout my [LinkedIn](https://www.linkedin.com/in/ianrackson) or [resume](https://ianrackson.com/resume) for more information!

 <!---
 irackson/irackson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.